SSO Low-Performing School Criteria

 For the purposes of House Bill 283, GOSA defines a “low-performing school” as a school that has a College and Career Ready Performance Index (CCRPI) score that falls at or below the 25th percentile in its grade cluster (Elementary, Middle, and High School clusters).

-To find a school's CCRPI score, go to Georgia School Reports and search for the school.
-On the school's page, the number below the A-F Letter Grade is the school's CCRPI score.
-Compare that number to the numbers above to determine if that school is considered a "low-performing school" for the purposes of SSO eligibility.
+To find a school's CCRPI score, go to the Georgia Department of Education’s (GaDOE) 2019 College and Career Ready Performance Index (CCRPI) Reports and search for the school.
+Compare the school’s score to the numbers above to determine if that school is considered a "low-performing school" for the purposes of SSO eligibility.

 This definition of “low-performing school” is solely intended to determine eligibility for SSO scholarships.
 Schools operated by the Department of Juvenile Justice (DJJ) received CCRPI scores for the first time in 2014-2015.
 These schools are not included when calculating the 25th percentile.